Gary Garland

 Gary Joseph Garland Houston (né Garland; born October 12, 1957) is an American musician and former professional basketball player.

 Basketball career

+Garland played in college for the DePaul Blue Demons under coach Ray Meyer.
+Garland was a member of the 1979 DePaul Final Four team that lost to Larry Bird’s Indiana State Sycamores in the national semifinals.

 Houston played for the Denver Nuggets in the National Basketball Association (NBA).
 He played one season with the Nuggets (1979–80).

 Personal life

 Gary is the half-brother of singer Whitney Houston and also half-brother to Michael Houston.
 Gary, Michael, and Whitney are the children of singer Cissy Houston.
 Gary is the cousin of singers Dionne Warwick and Dee Dee Warwick and the uncle of Bobbi Kristina Brown, Whitney's daughter with singer Bobby Brown.

+Singing career

 Garland has toured several times as a background singer and an occasional duet partner with Whitney Houston.

-Garland has also studied at DePaul University.

-Work as a vocalist

-After being released by the NBA's Denver Nuggets in 1980, Garland participated with his then-newly famous superstar sister, R&B/pop singer Whitney Houston, on her Greatest Love Tour in 1986 as a background/duet vocalist.
-This led to a continuous work relationship with Whitney.
-He performed as a background singer in several of Whitney's tours throughout the 1980s, 1990s, 2000s, and her 2010's Nothing But Love Tour.
+After his professional basketball career concluded, Garland participated with Houston on her Greatest Love Tour in 1986 as a background/duet vocalist, which led to a continuous work relationship with Houston.
+He performed as a background singer in several of Houston's tours throughout the 1980s, 1990s, 2000s, with 2010's Nothing But Love Tour being the final such tour.